WikiLeaks: Hosting

-In 2010, the website was available on multiple servers, different domain names and had an official dark web version (available on the Tor Network) as a result of a number of denial-of-service attacks and its elimination from different Domain Name System (DNS) providers.
+In 2010, the website was available on multiple servers, different domain names and had an official dark web version as a result of a number of denial-of-service attacks and its removal from different Domain Name System (DNS) providers.

-Until August 2010, WikiLeaks was hosted by PRQ, a company based in Sweden providing "highly secure, no-questions-asked hosting services".
-PRQ was reported by The Register website to have "almost no information about its clientele and maintains few if any of its own logs".
+Until August 2010, WikiLeaks was hosted by PRQ, a Swedish company providing "highly secure, no-questions-asked hosting services".
+PRQ was reported by The Register to have "almost no information about its clientele and maintains few if any of its own logs".
+That month, WikiLeaks reached an agreement with the Swedish Pirate Party to host several of their servers.
 Later, WikiLeaks was hosted mainly by the Swedish Internet service provider Bahnhof in the Pionen facility, a former nuclear bunker in Sweden.
-Other servers are spread around the world with the main server located in Sweden.
+Other servers were spread around the world with the main server located in Sweden.

-After the site became the target of a denial-of-service attack on its old servers, WikiLeaks moved its website to Amazon's servers.
-Amazon later removed the website from its servers.
-In a public statement, Amazon said that WikiLeaks was not following its terms of service.
-The company stated: "There were several parts they were violating.
+After the site became the target of a denial-of-service attack, WikiLeaks moved its website to Amazon's servers.
+Amazon later removed the website.
+Assange said that WikiLeaks chose Amazon and other hosts knowing it would probably be kicked off the service "to separate rhetoric from reality".
+In a public statement, Amazon said WikiLeaks was not following its terms of service.
+The company stated: There were several parts they were violating.
 For example, our terms of service state that 'you represent and warrant that you own or otherwise control all of the rights to the content ... that use of the content you supply does not violate this policy and will not cause injury to any person or entity.'
-It's clear that WikiLeaks doesn't own or otherwise control all the rights to this classified content."
-WikiLeaks was then moved to servers at OVH, a private web-hosting service in France.
+It's clear that WikiLeaks doesn't own or otherwise control all the rights to this classified content.
+WikiLeaks then moved to servers at French provider OVH.
 After criticism from the French government, a judge in Paris ruled that there was no need for OVH to cease hosting WikiLeaks without more information.

-WikiLeaks used EveryDNS, but was dropped by the company after distributed denial-of-service (DDoS) attacks against WikiLeaks hurt the quality of service for its other customers.
+WikiLeaks was dropped by EveryDNS after distributed denial-of-service (DDoS) attacks against WikiLeaks hurt the quality of service for its other customers.
 Supporters of WikiLeaks waged verbal and DDoS attacks on EveryDNS.
 Because of a typographical error in blogs mistaking EveryDNS for competitor EasyDNS, the sizeable Internet backlash hit EasyDNS.
 Despite that, EasyDNS began providing WikiLeaks with DNS service on "two 'battle hardened' servers" to protect the quality of service for its other customers.